HackUnit/MechaCar_Statistical_Analysis/README.md

 <br>
 <sub>Summary T-Test on Suspension Coils Across All Lots</sub>

 - The first t-test was a summary test across all of the lots.
-The data shows a p-value of **0.06028**, which is higher than our assumed significance level of **0.05**, which implies that we do not have enough evidence to reject the null hypothesis and the sum of the lots is not statistically different from the population mean.
+The data shows a p-value of **0.06028**, which is higher than our assumed significance level of **0.05**.
+This implies we do not have enough evidence to reject the null hypothesis and the sum of the lots is not statistically different from the population mean.

 <br>